naksha2-2/naksha2-2/README.md

 # 👋 Hi, I'm Naksha

 🎓 Electronics & Communication | 💻 Aspiring Finance & Chip Systems Developer
-🔍 Passionate about building real-world tools at the intersection of **tech, finance, and data**.
+🔍 Passionate about building real-world tools at the intersection of tech, finance, and data.
 I build, simulate, and verify digital logic systems — from ALUs to SoC modules — using Verilog/SystemVerilog, FPGA toolchains, and Python-based analysis tooling.

 ---